simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 - [x] Keep all reactor artifacts on one version.
 - [x] Confirm the Java baseline for core and provider; keep Camel's Java/Camel constraints isolated in its own module.
 - [x] Document the JDK 21 build toolchain and update the inherited compiler, test, JaCoCo, SpotBugs, bundle, and Javadoc plugins so normal verification works without skipping static analysis.
+- [x] Add a separate CircleCI lane that compiles and tests core plus provider on an actual JDK 8, and keep build-time plugins used in that lane Java-8-runnable.
 - [x] Select Camel Mail `4.21.x` on Java 17 and record the compatibility matrix.
 - [x] Freeze the public `SmtpTransportLease` contract.
 - [x] Freeze the provider properties and APIs for hybrid protocol-or-`Provider`/resolver selection, pool sizing, claim timeout, expiry, ownership, and shutdown.